 - Pain biting and chewing

 Please contact us if you have noticed any of these symptoms.
 It is important to receive prompt care before symptoms like bleeding gums turn into gum recession.
-In the early stages of gum disease, patients can experience bleeding, irritation, and red gums.
+Patients can experience bleeding, irritation, and red gums in the early stages of gum disease.
 Later on, patients can experience tooth loss.

 Prevent and Treat Gum Disease in Gettysburg, PA